 Too many Asians?
 Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) November, 2017

 Most selective high schools that cherry pick academic high achievers have a large percentage of Asian Australian students.
 This trend is most obvious in NSW, which has a disproportionately large number of selective schools and programs.
 And there’s now a heated public debate—are public schools for gifted and talented students becoming too ethnically segregated?
 Sound Engineer: Marty Peralta; Supervising Producer: Claudia Taranto

 Late Life Sex, Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) December, 2016

 Most of us don’t like to associate old age with sexuality.
 After all, sexy is wrinkle free and dewy skinned, full of vigour, hard in the right places, perky in others.
 But this is a myth perpetrated by ageism.
 In fact, as we live longer and healthier, sexuality and intimacy may become more important to older people.
 This program was recognised by three media awards in 2017: OPSO (Older People Speak Out) Media Awards 2017, winner of Best Feature (metropolitan); United Nations Association of Australia Media Peace Awards 2017, Special Commendation, Promotion of Empowerment of Older People Category; MACA (Ministerial Advisory Council on Ageing NSW) Media Awards 2017

-Training, Short Radio Feature, PocketDocs on ABC RN (The Australian Broadcasting Corporation) August, 2016
+Sacred Bath, Radio Documentary, Earshot on ABC RN (The Australian Broadcasting Corporation) May, 2016